ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 and allows supporting other transport types accepted by CDP.
 Currently, only `stream_file` transport is supported and can be initialized from the configuration.

-Ibexa DXP v4.5 adds the abstraction that allows you to implement other transport types from third parties.
+[[= product_name =]] v4.5 adds the abstraction that allows you to implement other transport types from third parties.
 For more information, see [CDP configuration](https://doc.ibexa.co/en/4.5/cdp/cdp_activation/#configuration).

 ### API improvements